grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 solana nonce-account nonce-account.json
 ```

-The nonce-account.json file or the nonce account address will be required to recover the rent.
-Store them somewhere safe.
+The nonce account address will be required to recover the rent.
+Store it somewhere safe.

 ## Create the Stake Account
 On the **air-gapped computer**, set up the Solana CLI: